 You can make just about any strand of holiday lights smart by plugging it into a smart plug, which is far more efficient and easier to use than an old-fashioned timer.
 The key is finding a smart plug that is also compatible with Alexa voice commands.
 Fortunately, Alexa has excellent compatibility with smart home devices, and your chances of finding an Alexa-friendly plug are very high.
 We suggest starting with our list of the best smart plugs for ideas.

-If your lights are going to be outdoors, you just need to make sure you get an Alexa plug that can handle outdoor weather, like the other outdoor plugs.
-Whichever plug you choose, plug it in, connect it to your Wi-Fi network, and make sure it’s set up with Alexa before you begin.or
+If your lights are going to be outdoors, you just need to make sure you get an Alexa plug that can handle outdoor weather, like the iClever Smart Plug or other outdoor plugs.
+Whichever plug you choose, plug it in, connect it to your Wi-Fi network, and make sure it’s set up with

 As you set up your lights and tree and start decorating, you also need to start setting up a new routine just for the tree on the Alexa app.
 Open up the app and select the “hamburger” line icon at the bottom left of the home screen to open up Alexa’s Settings menu.